Klondike with snow-capped trees and mountains - photo courtesy Richard Broadbent

 Wool Army hats at Smith and Edwards

 Come in to our store to check out the wool and polyester hats in our surplus department and the variety of winter gloves we carry.
-Or click here to see a small variety of the balaclavas and winter hats on our website.
+Or see a small variety of balaclavas and winter hats on our website.

 Klondike scoutmaster setting up tent - Photo courtesy Chris Ward